Sheffield is one of the UK’s largest cities and is situated in South Yorkshire.It is nestled alongside Manchester, Nottingham and Leeds.

 Sports enthusiasts will be intrigued to learn that Sheffield Football Club, founded in 1857, is recognised by FIFA as the oldest playing football club in the world and the World Snooker Championships have been held in the historic Crucible Theatre since 1977.

 Tourism is big business with millions of visitors annually.
-This is ever increasing as people are discovering the charms of a place that has often been voted as the UK’s safest and friendliest city and the residents definitely have a knack of making you feel at home.
+This is ever increasing as people are discovering the charms of a place that has often been voted as the UK’s safest and friendliest city and the residents definitely do make you feel welcome.

 Looking for a Career in Sheffield?
-We are hosting a careers fair at Hotel Novotel Sheffield Centre on Thursday 11th August, between the times of 10am-2pm.
+We are hosting a careers fair at Sheffield Town Hall on Thursday 30th March, between the times of 10am-2pm.
 Ours event are completely free for jobseekers and are a great way to meet hiring companies around the city.
 Find out more here!